wurlmon/TF2-Chickeman-Tracker/README.md

+### Notice

+This plugin is forked in a jokingly manner and is not aimed to incriminate Chickenman in anything.

 ### TF2-Chickenman-Tracker

-A browser extension that notifies you if a TF2 Workshop item contains a member of Emporium group, helping you avoid his content.
+A browser extension that notifies you if a TF2 Workshop item that was (co-) made by Chickenman, helping you avoid his content.

 ### How to Install
 Tutorial: https://youtu.be/HwGFxiaTwDk